graevy/quatloo/content/posts/internet.md

 Chrome is phasing out privacy features and adblockers, and browser monopolies are bad, so stop using it!
 - Firefox is open source, customizable, and the most popular alternative (that isn't Edge or Safari)
-- Vivaldi has good tab management, integrated mail, calendar, etc. and is mostly open source
+- Vivaldi is a mostly open-source power-user browser, with tab management, integrated mail, calendar, translation, etc., but forks chromium

 Firefox addons I recommend to everyone in order of importance:
 - Ublock Origin
 - I still don't care about cookies
-- SponsorBlock
+- SponsorBlock (skips youtube sponsored segments)
-- Bypass Paywalls Clean
+- [Bypass Paywalls Clean](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean) (can't be installed regularly due to DMCA violation?)
-- Alternative Player for Twitch.tv (this hides ads)
+- Alternative Player for Twitch.tv (hides ads)
 - Link Cleaner
-- Tab Session Manager
+- Tab Session Manager (vivaldi does it better)

 Sometimes addons will break a webpage.
-Most browsers have a safe mode (loads a new menu for this) for this.
+Most browsers have a safe mode for this, which loads a separate browser instance with zero customization.

+If you aren't going to use a dedicated password manager like [Bitwarden](https://bitwarden.com/), firefox accounts have a sync feature between devices which also tracks public password database leaks.
+I recommend using the Secure Password Generator addon for this.

 Mozilla maintains [a page](https://support.mozilla.org/en-US/kb/switching-chrome-firefox) detailing how to switch from chrome to firefox.